spookysalsa/medermade.github.io/week-2/11-gps1-1/README.md

 What is the difference between fetch/merge and pull?

 Make a new branch, we will make some changes to awesome_page.md.
 Show off some of your [markdown](http://daringfireball.net/projects/markdown/syntax) skills.
 Make something **bold**, *italic*, `some sort of code block` and a [link](http://daringfireball.net/projects/markdown/syntax).
-Add and commit your changes for awesome_page.md, push your branch to github.
+Add and commit your changes for awesome_page.md, push your branch to GitHub.

 Make a pull request like last time.
 The navigator should review the diff of the request and merge it.
 You will be using this work flow all the time as a developer!